ANSH-ind/py_tokenizer/README.md

 ```
 ## Why py_tokenizer?
 ### The Multithreading Advantage
 Standard tokenizers written purely in Python suffer from the Global Interpreter Lock (GIL), forcing them to process text sequentially. py_tokenizer drops down into C++ to bypass the GIL, distributing chunks of your dataset across all available CPU cores.
-This results in near-linear scaling; a 16-core machine will process your dataset almost 16 times faster.
+This results in near-linear scaling; a multi-core machine will process your dataset significantly faster.
 ### The Two-Engine Philosophy
 Most libraries force you to choose between learning and deployment.
 Production tokenizers are too complex and obfuscated to learn from, while educational scripts crash when handed a 50GB corpus.
-We built two distinct APIs under one roof: use basic_engine to understand the math, and engine to process your production data.
+We built two distinct APIs under one roof: use basic_engine to understand the mathematics, and engine to process your production data.
 ## Performance
 The production engine is strictly architected for speed and horizontal scalability on modern multi-core processors.
 Memory mapping and aggressive C++ string manipulation ensure that RAM usage remains flat regardless of dataset size.
 Extensive, standardized benchmarks against other industry tokenizers are currently being compiled and will be published in upcoming releases.